fireshape/fireshape/docs/source/example_pipe.rst

 .. literalinclude:: ../../examples/pipe/pipe.geo
     :linenos:

-The mesh can be generated typing :bash:`gmsh -2 -clscale 0.1 pipe.geo`
+The mesh can be generated typing :bash:`gmsh -2 -clscale 0.1 -format msh2 pipe.geo`
 in the terminal.